open-telemetry/opentelemetry-cpp/api/docs/Overview.md

 The OpenTelemetry C++ API is provided as a header-only library and supports all recent versions of the C++ standard, down to C++11.

-A single application might dynamically or statically link different libraries that were compiled with different compilers, while several of the linked libraries are instrumented with OpenTelemetry.
+A single application might dynamically or statically link to different libraries that were compiled with different compilers, while several of the linked libraries are instrumented with OpenTelemetry.
 OpenTelemetry C++ supports those scenarios by providing a stable ABI.
 This is achieved by a careful API design,